johnmarsden-edu/cfd2vec/README.md

 This is a project designed to extract control flow graphs and produce embeddings.

+## Pipeline Structure

+### Control-flow Graph Generation

+#### Front-end: AST Tagging and Rewriting

+#### Back-end: CFG Generation from Tagged AST

+The backend is going to be a server with a named pipe or a unix socket.

+Any front-end will be able to send a tagged and consolidated AST and method reference to the backend and it will generate the CFGs from it.

+As long as the nodes that are sent are in the format defined in the cfg_generator rust crate documentation, you can freely choose the granularity of nodes you send.
+Whether that be statement level or node level

 ## Setup and Use

 All of the following commands assume you are in the top-level directory of the repository unless stated otherwise